glouppe/info8006-introduction-to-ai/pacman/README.md

 1. You must formalize the game as a search problem, as seen in [Lecture 2](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture2.md).
 2. You should run your agents against the 3 maze layouts located the  `/pacman_module/layouts/` folder.
   For each layout, report as a bar plot the performance of your 4 agents in terms of i) final score, ii) total computation time and iii) total number of expanded nodes.
 In total, you should therefore produce 9 bar plots.
-3. Discuss the performance and limitations of your agents, with respect to its search algorithm, the heuristic (in the case of A*) and the maze layout.
+3. Discuss the performance and limitations of your agents, with respect to their search algorithm, the heuristic (in the case of A*) and the maze layout.
 Comment on possible improvements.

 ### Part 2: Minimax agent